Clinical Guidance

 Do

-- Use 6–7% in CF ≥6 y with bronchodilator pre-treat and tolerance testing.
+- Use 6–7% in CF ≥6 years with bronchodilator pre-treat and tolerance testing.

-- Consider inpatient 3% for bronchiolitis; stop if no improvement in 24–48 h.
+- Consider inpatient 3% for bronchiolitis selectively; stop if no improvement in 24–48 hours.

 - Reserve 6–7% for selected adult non-CF bronchiectasis after airway-clearance failure.